 What’s happened is pretty standard, the hosts have focused all their time, energy, and home theater budget on the look and feel of the cinema without considering that audio is just as essential.
 There’s nothing scary about a horror movie without its eerie soundtrack.
 The same goes for romance movies, action films, and musicals.
 Poor sound quality takes away the magic of the movie, and dodgy audio wrecks the home cinema experience.

-Explore the laws of sound in a home theater
+Explore the laws of sound in a custom home theater

 1. Select the right room